learn-co-curriculum/phase-0-git-pushing-code/README.md

 local repository uploaded to GitHub.
 Follow the steps below:

 1. First, we want to create a folder for our repository, which we'll call `my_new_directory`.
-In the terminal, type `mkdir my_new_directory`.
-The folder will appear in the tree on the left of the IDE.
-Alternatively, you can use the 'Create New' button at the bottom of the IDE.
+In the terminal, navigate to the `~/Development/code` directory (or wherever you are storing your code) and type `mkdir my_new_directory`.

 2. To navigate into this new folder, type `cd my_new_directory`.
 Your terminal should display `my_new_directory`, indicating that you are now inside of the new folder.
+Open the directory in VS Code by typing `code .`.

 3. Next, we need to create a new file named `README.md`.
-In the terminal, type `touch README.md`.
-In the file tree, if you expand the folder `my_new_directory`, you should now see your `README.md` file.
-Click on it to open it in the text editor.
+You can do this in the terminal, by typing `touch README.md`, or in VS Code, by choosing `File -> New File`.

-4. We can directly type in content here, but we can also use our terminal skills to add content.
+4. We can directly type in content for our README file in VS Code, but we can also use our terminal skills to add content.
 So, in the terminal, type `echo "This is my readme file" > README.md`.
-If you've got the README file open, the new text will appear!
+If you've got the README file open in VS Code, the new text will appear!

 5. Now that we've got some basic content, we can initialize our local repository.
 In your terminal, type `git init`.
 Your terminal should show that an 'empty Git repository' has been initialized.

 6. Type `git add README.md` to stage the new `README.md` file so it will be tracked by `git`.

 7. Now, type `git commit -m "Initialize git"`.
 This will create the first commit for this local repository, which will allow us to push our work to the remote